Website of Aussie Reads 2020

 I highly recommend our Q and A session.
 I just reread it and am very proud to have it on The Reading Life.

-Now nearly five years later, I am delighted to have a copy of her brand new collection, The Cartography of Others.
+I am delighted to have a copy of her second collection, The Cartography of Others.
 There are twenty stories in the collection.
 Posting upon, I dont see myself as a reviewer and dont like to be called one, collections of Short stories is very challenging.
 One feels driven to find commonality among the works.

 I intend to start my exploration of this collection by talking about three of her stories.
 Every Short Story I Post upon I read at least two times.
 If I dont find myself wanting to do that I dont post on it.